christinasamara/MDD/README.md

 - Example Datasets: The code includes example datasets, but you can easily adapt them to your own data.
 - Nearest Neighbor Search: KD-Tree and LSH enable efficient nearest neighbor search, while Quadtree, R-tree, and Range Tree support various multidimensional data search operations.

+## Database Details

+The dataset in this project includes information about individuals and their educational background, particularly focusing on the fields of computer science and engineering.
+The database consists of the following fields:

+- **SURNAME**: The last name of the individual.
+- **NAME**: The first name of the individual.
+- **AWARDS**: The number of awards or distinctions received by the individual.
+- **EDUCATION**: A brief summary of the individual's educational journey and achievements.

 ## License

 This code is provided under MIT LICENSE.
 For detailed usage terms and permissions, please refer to the LICENSE.md file.